Planet Earth Report --"Ghost DNA to Planet-Sized Quantum Computers" | The Daily Galaxy

 “Planet Earth Report” provides descriptive links to headline news by leading science journalists about the extraordinary discoveries, technology, people, and events changing our knowledge of Planet Earth and the future of the human species.
-Our caffeine-inspired curation team scours the world, doing your work for you –all in one place
+Our caffeine-inspired curation team scours the world, doing your work for you –all in one place.

 Ancient Antarctic ice melt increased sea levels by 3+ meters — and it could happen again –Rising ocean temperatures drove the melting of Antarctic ice sheets and caused extreme sea level rise more than 100,000 years ago, a new international study led by UNSW Sydney shows — and the scientists say we’re headed in that direction again.